 Upwork is opposed to all forms of human trafficking, slavery, servitude, child labor, forced or compulsory labor and all other trafficking-related activities.
 We are committed to (i) fully complying with all applicable labor and employment laws, rules and regulations, and (ii) working to mitigate the risk of human trafficking in our business and supply chains.

-In addition, Upwork’s Code of Business Conduct and Ethics (the “Code”) requires that its employees, independent contractors, officers and directors obey the law while performing work for Upwork and comply with U.S. laws, rules and regulations governing the conduct of business by U.S. citizens and corporations outside the United States.
-The Code also contains a specific requirement that Upwork and its employees comply with all applicable environmental, health and safety laws and regulations.
+In addition, Upwork’s Code of Business Conduct and Ethics (the “Code”) requires that our employees, independent contractors, officers and directors obey the law while performing work for Upwork and comply with U.S. laws, rules and regulations governing the conduct of business by U.S. citizens and corporations outside the United States.
+The Code contains a specific requirement that Upwork and its employees comply with all applicable environmental, health and safety laws and regulations.
 Upwork trains all employees and officers and certain independent contractors in Code policies as part of the onboarding process.
-Upwork’s Whistleblower Policy and Speak Up program indicate that Upwork expects its employees to internally report concerns about activity that is unlawful or otherwise violates Upwork’s policies, including the Code, and provides reporting procedures for team members who wish to anonymously submit a concern or complaint regarding such matters.
+Upwork’s Whistleblower Policy and Speak Up program indicate that Upwork expects its employees to internally report concerns about activity that is unlawful or otherwise violates Upwork’s policies, including our Commitment and the Code, and provides reporting procedures for team members who wish to anonymously submit a concern or complaint regarding such matters.
 The Code includes reporting procedures and provides for protection against retaliation for those making a report.
-If Upwork becomes aware of a violation of its policies, Upwork will reasonably investigate the matter and take appropriate action.
-Furthermore, if Upwork becomes aware that laws, rules or regulations have been violated, Upwork will cooperate fully with the appropriate authorities.
+If Upwork becomes aware of a violation of its policies, including our Commitment and the Code, Upwork will reasonably investigate the matter and take appropriate action, which can include required training, warnings, and/or employment termination.
+Furthermore, if Upwork becomes aware that laws, rules or regulations have been violated, including human rights laws, Upwork will cooperate fully with the appropriate authorities.

 Upwork reports on its efforts to assess and respond to human rights risks across its operations and supply chain in its annual impact reports, which can be found at Upwork’s ESG Reports Hub.